Real-Time Analytics: Challenges and Solutions

 When you implement real-time analytics, you will face a variety of challenges.
 Don't be misled by the seeming simplicity of these challenges, and don't expect they will somehow solve themselves with time.
 The four challenges discussed here deserve your special attention; the key takeaways presented will help you address them and succeed.

 Irene Makaranka is a data analytics researcher at ScienceSoft where she is responsible for exploring trends and technologies in the world of data analytics as well as key challenges and solutions.
-You can reach the author here.
+You can learn more about the author here and reach the author here.